 Starts the fprof server.

 Note that it seldom needs to be started explicitly since it is automatically started by the functions that need a running server.

 '''

 stop() -> ok

 Same as stop(normal).

 stop(Reason) -> ok

 Types:

 Reason = term()

+Stops the fprof server.

 '''